bebrown/nexstar_gps/README.md

 * The serial-to-USB adapter should have: 5V, GND, TXD, and RXD.

+For ease of connection, you'll want to solder header pins onto the boards and use some DuPont cables to run wires between them.
+I suggest using right-angle header pins.

+Here's a basic connection diagram:

+GPS 5V ------------ 5V                  5V ----------- 5V
+GPS GND ----------- GND      Arduino    GND ---------- GND   Serial Adapter GPS TX ------------ PIN 2               TX ----------- RX                      USB ----------> PC GPS RX ------------ PIN 3               RX ----------- TX

+Once the Arduino has been programmed you'll remove the serial adapter and plug the Arduino directly into the existing connection in the CPC mount (inside the right-hand fork arm).

 ## Libraries

 You will need to download and install the TinyGPS++ library.